IagoChaves/template-typescript-nodejs/README.md

 ```
 yarn dev
 ```
-Yarn will use nodemon your TypeScript project.
+Yarn will use nodemon to run your TypeScript project.
 Remember to config the exactly file on **package.json**.

 ```
 yarn build